alburezg/alburezg.github.io/_posts/2018-06-01-Gender-in-References.md

 ---
 layout: post
-title: Do bibliographies have a gender?
+title: Do bibliographies have gender?
 category: Research
 ---